jakkunight/nitro-setup/README.md

 ## Adding new things

+> [!IMPORTANT]
-> [!IMPORTANT] All the paths are relative to the project's root folder.
+> All the paths are relative to the project's root folder.

+> [!IMPORTANT]
+> For new things, it is better to add them as `something/default.nix`, instead
+> of `something.nix`.
+The reason for this is that it provides better scaling on
+> larger projects.

 ### Hosts